Our group of food tourists is dutifully following our guide through the rain of Kuala Lumpur on part two of this Malaysian Street Food Tour.

 To his credit, I did start to like the fruit after the third bite (once I got over the smell).
 Not so much for my German friends:

-That wraps up this adventure through a Malaysian market.
-Now I know how to buy beef knuckles, peel a mangosteen and endure the smell of the durian fruit.
-And I have many new friends!
+That wraps up this adventure of a Malaysian street food tour through Kuala Lumpur.
+Now you know how to buy beef knuckles, peel mangosteen, and endure the smell of the durian fruit!
+Cheers!